Cyber Insurance for Community Banks: What It Covers, What It Doesn't, and What Your Board Should Be Asking

 A cyber policy has two sides: first-party coverage (your own losses) and third-party coverage (when someone sues you).

-• Breach response costs: Forensics, legal counsel, customer notification, and credit monitoring.
-Even for a breach affecting a few hundred records, these costs routinely run into six figures.
+• Breach response: Forensics, legal counsel, notification, credit monitoring.
+Even a few hundred records can run into six figures.

-• Business interruption: Lost income and extra expenses while your systems are down due to a cyber event, after a waiting period (usually 8 hours).
+• Business interruption: Lost income and extra expenses while systems are down, after a waiting period (usually 8 hours).

-• Cyber extortion/ransomware: Ransom payments, negotiation expenses, and forensic support.
+• Cyber extortion/ransomware: Ransom payments, negotiation, forensic support.

-• Data restoration: The cost to recover or recreate data destroyed or corrupted during an attack.
+• Data restoration: Recovering or recreating data destroyed during an attack.

-• Network security liability: Defense costs and settlements when a third party sues because a security failure caused them harm.
+• Network security liability: Defense costs and settlements when a security failure causes harm to a third party.

-• Privacy liability: Claims arising from failure to protect personal information.
+• Privacy liability: Claims from failure to protect personal information.

-• Regulatory proceedings: Defense costs when a regulatory body investigates after a breach.
+• Regulatory proceedings: Defense costs when regulators investigate after a breach.
 For banks, this matters more than in most industries.

 That’s the standard package.
 For a typical business, it works reasonably well.
 For a community bank, it has blind spots that deserve attention.